danielneil/Smart-Worm-Habitat/README.md

 ## And it can watch them ;)

-An infrared camera will takes a happy snap every 30 minutes.
+An infrared camera will takes a happy snap every 30 minutes, with its primary purpose to monitor worm feeding and migration patterns.

 P.s. they always go for the watermelon first.